CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Proposed Algorithms: and

 \subsection{Multiple Sources, Masters and Aggregators}

 Although our experiments in Section~\ref{sec:trifly:experiments:tradeoff} show that the performance bottlenecks of proposed algorithms are workers rather than the master, multiple masters can be considered for handling multiple sources or for fault tolerance.
 Consider the case when edges are streamed from one or more sources to multiple masters without duplication.
-By simply using the same non-adaptive node mapping function $f$ \footnote{A node mapping function $f$ is non-adaptive if its mapping does not depend on any states.
-Algorithm~\ref{alg:cocos:opt} is adaptive since its mapping depends on the loads of workers.} (e.g., the modulo function) in every master, we can run masters independently without affecting the accuracy of \trifly or \cocos.
+By simply using the same non-adaptive node mapping function\footnote{Note that a node mapping function $f$ is non-adaptive if its mapping does not depend on any states.} $f$ (e.g., a modulo function) in every master, we can run masters independently without affecting the accuracy of \trifly or \cocos.
 This is because, in such cases, masters do not have any state and thus have nothing to share with each other.
+The mapping function in \cocosopt (i.e., Algorithm~\ref{alg:cocos:opt}) is adaptive since its mapping depends on the loads of workers. \cocosopt is not easily extended to multiple sources and masters since all masters should share their mappings and the loads of workers.

 Multiple aggregators are required when outputs (i.e., $1$ global triangle count and $|\SVT|$ local triangle counts) do not fit one machine or aggregation is a performance bottleneck.
 In \trifly and \cocos, workers send key-value pairs, whose key is either `$*$' or a node id, to the aggregator (line~\ref{alg:trifly:worker:count:end} of Algorithm~\ref{alg:trifly}).
 The computation and storage required for aggregation are distributed across multiple aggregators if workers use the same hash function (that maps each key to an aggregator) to decide where to send each key-value pair.